 Along with the dirty dozen, the Environmental Working Group (EWG) also publishes a list of fifteen foods that are safe to purchase non-organic.
-This is mostly due to the fact that these foods have a natural protective skin that keeps harmful pesticides from leaching into the meat of the product that you would ultimately be consuming.
+This is mostly because these foods have a natural protective skin that keeps harmful pesticides from leaching into the meat of the product that you would ultimately be consuming.
 The below fifteen foods have the least amount of pesticide residue in the sampling tested:

 - Sweet corn

 - Honeydew melons